RECAPEM

 • Tracheostomy

-• Non-iatrogenic: Blunt or penetrating trauma
+• Non-iatrogenic: Blunt or penetrating trauma, and cardiopulmonary resuscitation.

 • Closed pneumothorax